WatchDogStudios/ApertureUI-Docs/apuidocs/docs/style_guide.md

 Inherited: | no
 Percentages: | N/A

-As described above, the scrollbar elements (`scrollbarvertical`{:.tag} and `scrollbarhorizontal`{:.tag}) will shorten themselves automatically to avoid a corner intersection.
+As described above, the scrollbar elements (`scrollbarvertical` and `scrollbarhorizontal`) will shorten themselves automatically to avoid a corner intersection.
 This can lead to scenarios where a scrollbar is popping on and off (during a window resize, for example) and causing the other scrollbar to rapidly change size.
 To avoid this, and force a scrollbar to always shorten itself for a corner, you can use the numerical `scrollbar-margin` property on a scrollbar element.
 An element will shorten itself (on the bottom or right side, as appropriate) by the minimum of the appropriate corner dimension and the scrollbar margin.

-#### Example RCSS
+#### Example CSS

 The following is the section of the style sheet for _Rocket Invaders from Mars_ relevant for scrollbars.